-- Format of cash flow statement not prescribed hence companies which are required to present this statement (i.e., other than small and medium sized companies) to continue to prepare it as per AS 3, Cash Flow Statements - Only vertical form of balance sheet is allowed with significant changes vis-à-vis the structure of prerevised Schedule VI - Shareholders' funds to be shown after deduction of debit balance of statement of profit and loss.
-'Reserves and surplus' and 'shareholders' funds' (i.e., aggregate of Share Capital and Reserves and Surplus) could thus be negative figures.

-- Miscellaneous expenditure can no longer be shown as a separate broad heading under 'Assets'.
+· Format of cash flow statement not prescribed - hence companies which are required to present this statement (i.e., other than small and medium sized companies) to continue to prepare it as per AS 3, Cash Flow Statements

+- Only vertical form of balance sheet is allowed with significant changes vis-a-vis the structure of pre-revised Schedule VI - Shareholders' funds to be shown after deduction of debit balance of statement of profit and loss.
+'Reserves and surplus' and 'shareholders' funds' (i.e., aggregate of Share Capital and Reserves and Surplus) could thus be negative figures. - Miscellaneous expenditure can no longer be shown as a separate broad heading under 'Assets'.
 It would be required to be reclassified depending on the nature of each such item. - All assets and liabilities to be classified into current and non-current.
-This provides useful information by distinguishing assets/liabilities continuously circulating as working capital or expected to be settled/realized within 12 months from the balance sheet date from those used in long-term operations. - Basic criteria for classifying an item (asset or liability) as current are: - Basic criteria for classifying an item (asset or liability) - Basic criteria for classifying an item (asset or liability) as current are: - Current/non-current distinction will have major impact on classification of accounting information and account heads.
+This provides useful information by distinguishing assets/liabilities continuously circulating as working capital or expected to be settled/ realized within 12 months from the balance sheet date from those used in long-term operations.
+Current/noncurrent distinction will have major impact on classification of accounting information and account heads.
 Hence, changes would be required in accounting systems and procedures. - Detailed disclosures required regarding defaults on borrowings. - All liabilities to be classified into current and non-current on the basis of the same criteria of distinction as in the case of assets. - Non-current liabilities include long-term borrowings, long-term maturities of finance lease obligations, long-term trade payables and long-term provisions.
-Current liabilities include current maturities of longterm debt and of finance lease obligations, short-term borrowings, and all borrowings repayable on demand, unpaid matured deposits/debentures, and short-term provisions. - Intangible fixed assets to be disclosed separately. - 'Investments' no longer a broad head to be included under non-current and current assets categories; disclosures rationalised. - Long-term loans and advances given not to be clubbed with current assets.

-Cash and cash equivalents to be disclosed separately.

-Statement of profit and loss

-- Format of statement of profit and loss prescribed classification of expenses by nature. - Various computations relating to profits (losses) to be shown: - Profit (loss) before exceptional and extraordinary items and tax - Profit (loss) before extraordinary items and tax - Profit (loss) before tax - Profit (loss) from continuing operations - Profit (loss) from discontinuing operations - Profit (loss) for the period.
+Current liabilities include current maturities of long-term debt and of finance lease obligations, short-term borrowings, and all borrowings repayable on demand, unpaid matured deposits/debentures, and short-term provisions. - · Intangible fixed assets to be disclosed separately. - · 'Investments' no longer a broad head to be included under non-current and current assets categories; - Long-term loans and advances given not to be clubbed with current assets. - · Cash and cash equivalents to be disclosed separately. - · 'Investments' no longer a broad head to be included under non-current and current assets categories; - Long-term loans and advances given not to be clubbed with current assets. - · Cash and cash equivalents to be disclosed separately. - · Statement of profit and loss - Format of statement of profit and loss prescribed classification of expenses by nature. - · Various computations relating to profits (losses) to be shown: - · Profit (loss) before exceptional and extraordinary items and tax - · Profit (loss) before extraordinary items and tax - Profit (loss) before tax - Profit (loss) from continuing operations - · Profit (loss) from discontinuing operations - Profit (loss) for the period

-Analysis of Profit and Loss account
+Analysis of Profit and Loss account (P&L A/c)